-Here we’ll cover all the aspects of this platform how to use for all of your marketing and content promotion needs.
+Here we’ll cover all the aspects of these platforms and how to use them for all of your marketing and content promotion needs.

 These platforms started their lives as social networks, but today they hold huge potential for marketing your content and promoting it to readers both new and old.

 7 Best Practices for Marketing on Social Media Platforms